TayyabWahab/Ball-tracking-and-speed-calculation/README.md

    - Speed is calculated using the distance traveled between consecutive positions, considering the video frame rate and pixel-to-distance calibration.
 5. **Visualization**: The balls, their speed and trajectories are overlaid on original video and saved..

----

-## Example Results

-Sample output:

-- **Tracked Video**: Displaying the ball's path and speed annotations.
-- **Speed Output**: Logged in the console or saved as a CSV file.

----

-## Contributing

-Contributions are welcome!
-If you'd like to improve or extend the functionality of this project, feel free to:

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Submit a pull request.

-For major changes, please open an issue first to discuss what you would like to improve.

----

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.